logicly-au/logicly.com.au/content/projects/project-5.md

   <ul>
     <li>Full implementation and delivery in a tight, six-month timeframe - ready for the launch of a new government funding model</li>
     <li>Sophisticated, complex data analysis in clear, succinct reports</li>
-    <li>An intuitive and easy-to-use interface</li>
+    <li>An intuitive and easy-to-use interface to keep workload to a minimum</li>
     <li>Secure data collection in compliance with the Australian Signals Directorate</li>
+    <li>Allowing for multiple methods for data provision to work with existing systems</li>
   </ul>
 </div>

 ### Our digital solution
-Logicly worked closely in stages with stakeholders to meet critical deadlines while safeguarding the integrity of the data solution.
+Logicly worked closely with stakeholders to design an easy-to-use application, meet critical deadlines, and safeguard the integrity of the data solution.

 #### Stage 1 involved completion of:
 <div class="project-text-list">